Our Family

 Worship Communities

-Our Communion encourages diversity in the expressions of Convergent Christianity.
-Convergent Christianity is currently expressed in three ways in our Communion.
-We offer these definitions as a way of starting conversation but we wish to stress these are oversimplifications and really do not capture the nuances that are present.
+Convergent Catholicism is currently expressed in three ways in our Communion.
+We offer these definitions as a way of starting a conversation but we wish to stress these are oversimplifications and really do not capture the nuances that are present.

 First Expression Communities would, in many respects, exhibit a spiritual life and worship service that is fully evangelical, fully charismatic and fully sacramental.
 These communities strive to be characterized by the best elements of each of the three streams.